 As a congregation, King’s Church stands upon the truths set forth in God’s inspired, inerrant and infallible Word, the Bible.
 We believe that “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16,17).

-We hold to the London Baptist Confession of Faith of 1689 as representative of our doctrinal beliefs (with modifications).
-While the Confession is not equal to or above the Scriptures, it provides us with assistance in controversy and serves as an instrument of edification and instruction.
+Although King’s Church may be considered a young Church, it is true to say that what we believe is not in any way new.
+We stand in a long line of Churches as well as godly men and women who, through the centuries, have held to the historic creeds and confessions of the Church (these being short, precise, formal summaries of essential or important Biblical doctrines).
+We affirm the Apostles’ Creed, the Nicene Creed and the Athanasian Creed, as well as the London Baptist Confession of Faith of 1689 as representative of our doctrinal beliefs (with modifications).
+While this Confession is not equal to or above the Scriptures, it provides us with assistance in controversy and serves as an instrument of edification and instruction.

 The 19th-century English Baptist, Charles Haddon Spurgeon, known as “the Prince of Preachers”, once commented on the 1689 Confession: